iverks/crysm/pets-guide/tutorial.typ

   Navigate to a high-symmetry direction, and rotate so that the grid is aligned to the x and y-axes.
 The histograms on the bottom and left should be as sharp as possible.
   Click the "Define directions" button to start.
 First, place the cursor on a point on the same row as the origin point.
-  Make sure that the "order" is properly detected and set to the number of intervals your line spans, as shown in #ref(<fig:find-cell-manually>).
+  Make sure that the "order" is properly detected as the number of intervals your line spans, as shown in #ref(<fig:find-cell-manually>), otherwise set it or retry.
   Then check the "b" radio button, and place the cursor on a point on the same column as the origin point.
-  Finally click the "a" button under "View along direction", and draw the last line such that all angles are #qty(90, "degree").
+  Finally, click the "a" button under "View along direction", and draw the last line such that all angles are #qty(90, "degree").
   The cell does not need to be perfect as it will be refined.

   #figure(
     image("images/mor2/Find_cell_manually.png", width: 80%),
-    caption: [When finding the cell manually, we draw a direction vector and make sure the order value is equal to the count of intervals spanned by the vector.], ) <fig:find-cell-manually>
+    caption: [Screenshot of finding the cell manually.
+      Here the number of intervals spanned is 5, seen by the 6 red dots representing the different planes.
+      The order is properly set to 5 for the a direction.
+    ],
+  ) <fig:find-cell-manually>
 ]